The ACA from ICAEW is internationally recognised as a premier financial business qualification in more than 160 countries around the world.

 Our careers site offers you support and advice on how to make the step from university to ACA training and beyond, explains your options and allows you to search for ACA training opportunities.

 The full ACA programme is available in Romania.
-It combines four essential elements: exams, technical work experience, initial professional development and structured training in ethics.
+It combines four essential elements: exams, practical work experience, professional development and ethics and professional scepticism.
 Together, these four elements give you the expertise and added-value skills that help define a chartered accountant.
 You must successfully complete all four elements to qualify as an ACA and become a member of ICAEW.

 You will need to register with ICAEW as an ACA student.
-The student registration fee is £165 per year.
+There is a fee to register with ICAEW.

-Please note: At the same time as you study for your exams, you will need to undertake learning across the different levels and stages of TWE (see step 3), IPD (see step 4) and STE (see step 5).
+Please note: At the same time as you study for your exams, you will need to undertake learning across the different levels and stages of PWE (see step 3), PD (see step 4) and Ethics and Professional Scepticism (see step 5).
 Please read the relevant sections carefully as there is advice about what stages you should have reached before you attempt certain exams.

 Check our credit directory to see if you are eligible for any credits.